-Figure 5- 3.
-Main Web-Manager Screen
+Figure 5-2.
+Main Web-Manager page

 Area Function Area 1 Select the menu or window to be displayed.
-The folder icons can be opened to display the hyperlinked menu buttons and subfolders contained within them.
+The folder icons can be opened to display the hyper- linked menu buttons and subfolders contained within them.
 Click the D-Link logo to go to the D-Link website.
 Area 2 Presents a graphical near real-time image of the front panel of the Switch.
 This area displays the Switch's ports and expansion modules, showing port activity, duplex mode, or flow control, depending on the specified mode.
 Various areas of the graphic can be selected for performing management functions, including port configuration.
+Area 3 Presents switch information based on your selection and the entry of configuration data.